Wishram, Washington: History

 The area of Wishram was located 1/2 mi above the head of the great Celilo Falls on the Columbia, and as a result has been populated for an extended period.
 For around 15,000 years, native peoples gathered to fish and exchange goods.
 They built wooden platforms out over the water and caught salmon with dipnets and long spears on poles as the fish swam up through the rapids and jumped over the falls.
 Celilo Falls and The Dalles were strategically located at the border between Chinookan and Sahaptian-speaking peoples and served as the center of an extensive trading network across the Pacific Plateau.
 It was noted by early explorers and historians of the area.

 In 1892 the U.S. government completed a set of locks to bypass Celilo Falls on the southern shore, across from Wishram.
 Built at a cost of $5,000,000, these locks saw limited service as much of the freight in and out of the Pacific Northwest began to travel by rail.

 In 1912 the unincorporated town was known as "Fallbridge", named in recognition of the southern extension of the Spokane, Portland and Seattle Railway, which crossed the Columbia on the Oregon Trunk Rail Bridge constructed on the basalt rock of Celilo Falls.

 Lewis and Clark

 Lewis and Clark mentioned the site of Wishram in their journal.
-In his journal for October 22, 1805, Clark recorded:
+In his journal entry for October 22, 1805, Clark recorded: